ArangoGutierrez/GoLinty-Action/README.md

 ## Usage

-Repo must have a `.linty.conf` file on the source tree root, or set the env var `LINTY_CONFIG` on the GitHub action config with the path inside the repo
+Repo must have a `.linty.conf` file on the source tree root